Understanding Commercial vs Personal Auto Insurance

 Personal vehicles used for business purposes fall into a gray area.
 You may need either an endorsement to your existing personal policy or a full commercial policy depending on usage frequency and the nature of your business activities.
 The key factor is whether your business use creates risks beyond what a personal policy covers.

 Personal auto policies typically exclude coverage for business activities, which means claims related to work-related driving could be denied.
 Many drivers unknowingly operate without proper coverage, exposing themselves to significant financial liability.
-Understanding these differences helps protect both your personal assets and business operations.
+For a deeper dive into all commercial coverage options, see our complete coverage guide.

 What Qualifies as Business Use